nauka117/TDM/README.md

-# Learning Few-Step Diffusion Models by Trajectory Distribution Matching
+# TDM: Learning Few-Step Diffusion Models by Trajectory Distribution Matching
-This is the Official Repository of "Learning Few-Step Diffusion Models by Trajectory Distribution Matching", by Yihong Luo, Tianyang Hu, Jiacheng Sun, Yujun Cai, Jing Tang.
+This is the Official Repository of "Learning Few-Step Diffusion Models by Trajectory Distribution Matching", by *Yihong Luo, Tianyang Hu, Jiacheng Sun, Yujun Cai, Jing Tang*.

 ## 🔥TODO
 - Pre-trained Models will be released soon.